Now Reading

 I think the book that gave me a lot of strength while I was making my first film Turning 30, was definitely Doris Lessing’s The Golden Notebook.
 It, so beautifully, chronicles the complex interior world of a woman.
 I even made Gul (Gul Panag, who played the lead in Turning 30) read passages from the book as part of our prep for the film.
 (And I made Gul’s character read the book in a montage sequence in the film).

 My advice to upcoming filmmakers would be to read what they love.
 And that perhaps may help them hone their own cinematic voices.”
-Alankrita Shrivastava [Director: Lipstick Under My Burkha, Bombay Begums]
+Alankrita Shrivastava [Director: Lipstick Under My Burkha, Bombay Begums, Made in Heaven]

-And here are 15 books director Aadish Keluskar recommends as essential reading that cover every aspect of filmmaking.
+And here are 15 books Aadish Keluskar (director, Kaul) recommends as essential reading:

 6. Film Art: An Introduction by David Bordwell, Kristin Thompson